Royal Albatross (ship)

-The Royal Albatross is a privately owned, four-masted Barquentine, luxury super yacht.
-She operates from her home berth at Resorts World Sentosa on the island of Sentosa in Singapore.
-The Royal Albatross is a unique luxury tall ship with four masts, 22-sails, more than 200 ropes, three decks and is comparable with a luxury yacht; but unlike the typical super-yacht, it looks and operates like an old-world galleon.
+Royal Albatross is a privately owned, four-masted barquentine, luxury superyacht.
+She operates from her home berth at Resorts World Sentosa on the island of Sentosa, Singapore.
+Royal Albatross is a luxury tall ship with four masts, 22 sails, more than 200 ropes, three decks and is comparable with a luxury yacht; but looks and operates like a galleon.
 Her sails and rigging were designed by Jim Barry who designed the ship for the Pirates of the Caribbean movies.
-After a 5.5 year reconstruction, the Royal Albatross is one of Singapore's premier hospitality venues with a passenger capacity of 200 (alongside) and 149 (sailing) all of which can be accommodated on a continuous upper deck.
+After a 5.5-year reconstruction, Royal Albatross has a passenger capacity of 200 (alongside) and 149 (sailing) on a continuous upper deck.